 A great place to stretch your legs for some incredible views is on the Mahia Peninsula Scenic Reserve Track.
 Follow a 4.5km loop track, that takes about 2h30mins to complete, to an awesome lookout.
 You’ll have the chance to walk through semi-coastal forest and a beautiful stream.

-Location: From Mahia Beach, travel about 7km up the Kinikini Road.
+Location: From Mahia Beach, travel about 7km (4 miles) up the Kinikini Road.

 3. Mokotahi Hill

 For a shorter walk with epic views, try the walk up Mokotahi Hill.
 The white-cliffed headland is the standout landmark of the Mahia Peninsula while offering excellent views from the top of it.
 It’s a 20-minute climb up a well-marked track.

 Location: At Mahia Beach, start the walk from the end of Tarakihi Street nearest the waterfront.